 You can manually create a Dask cluster yourself, but it’s a lot of devops work.
 Most data scientists and data engineers don’t want to be bothered with a challenging devops project like productionalizing and tuning a Dask environment.
 It’s generally best to use Coiled, a service that lets you focus on your analysis without worrying about Dask devops.

-You’ve learned a lot in this post.
-You’ve seen how to significantly speed up a pandas query and you’ve also taken a glimpse of harnessing the power of the cloud to run a computation in a cluster.
+In this post you’ve seen how to significantly speed up a pandas query and you’ve also taken a glimpse of harnessing the power of the cloud to run a computation in a cluster.
 These tactics will serve you well when you’re running analyses on larger datasets.